Basildon and Billericay

 Basildon and Billericay (/ˈbæzɪldən...ˈbɪlərɪki/) is a constituency in Essex represented in the House of Commons of the UK Parliament.
 Since the 2024 general election it has been represented by Richard Holden, a Conservative.
+He was previously the MP for North West Durham from 2019 to 2024.

 Constituency profile

 The constituency is located in Essex and covers most of the Borough of Basildon local government district.
 It contains the town of Billericay, most of the town of Basildon and the rural areas that lie between them.

 Basildon is a new town built after World War II to accommodate the London overspill, whilst Billericay is a historic market town.
 Residents of the constituency have a similar ethnic makeup and level of wealth compared to the rest of the country, but are less likely to be degree-educated.
 At the most recent borough council election in 2024, voters in Basildon elected mostly Labour Party councillors whilst Billericay and the rural areas of the constituency elected Conservatives.
 Voters in Basildon and Billericay voted strongly in favour of leaving the European Union in the 2016 referendum, with an estimated 67% supporting Brexit.